RamseyInHouse/docker-library/nginx-ssl/README.md

 ## Running the Image
 ### One-off run
-You can use `docker run -p 443:443 ramseyinhouse/nginx-ssl` to do run the image.
+You can use `docker run -p 443:443 ramseyinhouse/nginx-ssl` to run the image.

 ### Docker compose
 You can also include this file in a docker-compose setup with the following entry as a service.